HunorMarton/svg-tutorial/src/content/svg/use.md

 Instead of repeating the same code over and over again we can also create a definition for a shape and reuse it.
 Here we define a branch of a snowflake and then use it six times with different rotations.

 The branch is defined as a `path`.
-Earlier we already covered <a href="/svg/basic-path">how to draw basic paths</a>.
+Earlier we already covered [how to draw basic paths](/svg/basic-path).
 Here we draw the branch in a similar way.
 We can draw a simple line – the main branch – by using the move to (`M`) and line to (`L`) commands:

 <div class="grid-200">